cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 docs_area: manage
 ---

-Amazon Web Services (AWS) PrivateLink allows customers to establish SQL access to their {{ site.data.products.dedicated }} clusters entirely through private AWS infrastructure, without exposure to the public internet, affording enhanced security and performance.
+Amazon Web Services (AWS) PrivateLink support in {{ site.data.products.dedicated }} allows customers to establish SQL access to their clusters entirely through private AWS infrastructure, without exposure to the public internet, affording enhanced security and performance.

 For broader context, refer to [Network Authorization for CockroachDB Cloud Clusters](network-authorization.html)

-This page describes the steps to setting up an AWS PrivateLink connection for your {{ site.data.products.dedicated }} cluster from the AWS side.
-You must also configure the AWS PrivateLink connection from the cluster side.
-Refer to [Establish VPC Peering or AWS PrivateLink](connect-to-your-cluster.html#establish-vpc-peering-or-aws-privatelink)
+This page describes the steps to setting up an AWS PrivateLink connection for your {{ site.data.products.dedicated }} cluster from your AWS VPC Console.
+You must also configure the AWS PrivateLink connection from your CockroachDB cluster, to do this, refer to [Establish VPC Peering or AWS PrivateLink](connect-to-your-cluster.html#establish-vpc-peering-or-aws-privatelink).

 {{site.data.alerts.callout_info}}
 If you have multiple clusters, you will have to repeat these steps for each cluster that you want to connect to using AWS PrivateLink.